Multiday User Equilibrium with Strategic Commuters: Multiday User Equilibrium

-As previously analyzed in Section \ref{MFE}, all the commuters will act according to the MFE.
-Since Assumption \ref{acc} and \ref{accg} are generally satisfied in various travel choice scenarios, the existence of MFE makes such an equilibrium notion more appealing for analyzing day-to-day traffic dynamics, as it provides a benchmark against which various improving transportation policies can be compared.
+As Assumption \ref{cf} is generally satisfied in various travel choice scenarios, the existence of MUE makes such an equilibrium notion more appealing for transportation network analysis, as it provides a benchmark against which various improving transportation policies can be compared.